d0tTino/docs-/docs/project-palantir.md

 > **Disclaimer:** This document is provided for research purposes only and does not constitute legal or financial advice.

+## Executive Summary

+- Palantir was founded in 2003 to adapt PayPal's anti-fraud systems for counter-terrorism in the post-9/11 climate.
+- Early funding from Peter Thiel and the CIA's In-Q-Tel gave the company credibility and direct access to intelligence analysts.
+- Its mission expanded from a niche intelligence tool to a universal data platform, cementing its role as a major government contractor by 2013.

 # Project Palantír: Deconstructing the Origins of a Silicon Valley Power Broker

 ## Introduction